aksingh2908/Pizza-sales----sql/README.md

 # Pizza-sales----sql
-## Questions I have solev in this project
+## Questions I have solved in this project
 ## Basic:
 ### Retrieve the total number of orders placed.
 ### Calculate the total revenue generated from pizza sales.